-For your first time backpacking, bringing ‘just the essentials’ can feel like a ton (especially if you’re not using the most-lightweight stuff money can buy), and every single ounce counts.
+For backpacking, bringing ‘just the essentials’ can feel like a ton (especially if it’s your first time or you’re not using the most-lightweight stuff money can buy), and every single ounce counts.
 So why would I advocate bringing luxury items?
 Because you’ve earned it!
-Backpacking, especially for milestones like the first time, should be celebrated–and here’s how I did it.
+Lugging your own gear over miles should be celebrated–and here’s how I like to do that.

-The most important thing to bring for a hop-heavy gal like me was beer.
+The most important thing to bring for a hop-heavy gal like me is beer.
 To others, it might be a flask or even wine.
-While alcohol does dehydrate you and can pack a punch at altitude, putting your feet up and relaxing with a beer is *so* worth it when you’ve schlepped your gear to camp–just don’t overdo it and drink plenty of water.
-I highly recommend a crowler–a 32-ounce can–over heavy bottles or a growler as they are more lightweight when both full and empty, compact down easily when empty.
-Many breweries offer their beer in crowlers, but bottleshops and taprooms are great about offering crowlers as well.
+While alcohol does dehydrate you and can pack a punch at altitude, putting your feet up and relaxing with a drink is *so* worth it when you’ve schlepped your gear to camp.
+I highly recommend a crowler–a 32-ounce can–over heavy bottles as they are more lightweight when both full and empty, and compact down easily.
+Many breweries (in Snohomish/North King counties I know of Cairn Brewing and Hemlock State) offer their beer in crowlers, but bottleshops and taprooms are your best bet for selection.
 I love Toggle’s Bottle Shop in Everett for my crowler needs.
-To share the crowler evenly, I used a collapsible pint glass.
-I might bring my Bend Ale Trail Silpint next time though–more weight, but an even pint instead of a 12 ounce cup would be nice.
+To share the crowler evenly, don’t forget a cup or mug.
+I recently switched to a titanium mug, even for beer, as it’s light and can be used for morning tea or coffee too.

 My next luxury was a deck of cards.
 As I mentioned in my post on forget-me-nots for camping, cards are great for passing that time at camp between dinner and bed.
 I skip bringing any protective tins to cut down on weight (but maybe use a ziplock bag to keep them dry).